Primal Knowledge. Just What Are Primal Cuts of Meat?

 The USDA’s term, Primal Cuts, refers to the large cuts of meat removed from the animal during the initial butchering process.

-In beef, there are 8 of them, and they come from different parts of the animal starting at the shoulder (chuck) and ending at the behind (round).
+In beef, there are 8 primal cuts, and they come from different parts of the animal, starting at the shoulder (chuck) and ending at the behind (round).
+Along the way, the other large primal pieces that are removed include the rib, loin, flank, plate, brisket, and shank.
+These are the primal cuts, and they are quite large.

-Using the Beef Loin as an example, the Primal Cut is the loin.
-The loin is then sub-divided into the sirloin, the short loin and the ever-famous tenderloin.
-They then become, the Sub-Primal Cuts from the loin.
+From there, butchers further break down these cuts into smaller cuts called sub-primal cuts.
+Using the beef loin as an example, the primal cut is the loin.
+The loin is then subdivided into the sirloin, the short loin, and the ever-famous tenderloin.
+These then become the sub-primal cuts from the loin.

 Is beef the only animal that has Primal Cuts?